 - 10k, 10K, 10 karat: at least 41.67% gold by weight; 10 parts gold to 14 parts other metal

-You should be mindful of any marks that are not listed above.
+You should look out for any marks not listed above.
 The minimum quality rating allowed by the Federal Trade Commission (FTC) to claim a piece of jewelry as “gold” in the United States is 10K.

 Tolerances in Gold Karat Quality Ratings

 When it comes to how much gold is in your jewelry, no two pieces are identical.
-The FTC monitors these minor variations in gold content to ensure products are labeled within a certain scale of purity.
+The FTC monitors these minor variations in gold content to ensure products receive proper labeling within a certain scale of purity.